yjcmp27/yjcmp27.github.io/_pages/about.md

     </p>

     <p>
       My current research focuses on scalar curvature in Riemannian geometry and geometric relativity.
-I am particularly interested in rigidity, stability, and topological constraints arising from curvature conditions, as well as initial data sets, positive energy, and spacetime geometry.
-I am also interested in Yang–Mills theory and gauge theory, especially connections, moduli spaces, and geometric partial differential equations.
+I am particularly interested in topological constraints arising from curvature conditions, as well as mathematical interpretations of theories from general relativity.
+I am also interested in Yang–Mills theory and gauge theory, especially moduli spaces and geometric partial differential equations.
     </p>
   </div>